KobaKhit/EulerPrimalityTest/README.md

 `JacobiSymbol1.js` code was developed by Peter Strandmark in Matlab language.
 I retrieved, converted to javascipt, and modified the code from: http://www.mathworks.com/matlabcentral/fileexchange/24672-jacobi-and-legendre-symbol/content/jacobi.m

-`isEulerPrime.js` is the code for Euler's  primality test that I wrote.
+`isEulerPrime.js` is the code for Euler's  primality test that.
 First, the program randomly picks base
 ![latex](http://latex.codecogs.com/gif.latex?a)
 .
-Second, for a potential prime number
+Second, for a potential odd prime number
 ![latex](http://latex.codecogs.com/gif.latex?p)
 it computes  the
 ![latex](http://latex.codecogs.com/gif.latex?Jacobi(a,p))
 , and then determines whether
 ![latex](http://latex.codecogs.com/gif.latex?a%5E%7B%5Cfrac%7Bp-1%7D%7B2%7D%7D)
-is equivalent to
+is congruent to
 ![latex](http://latex.codecogs.com/gif.latex?Jacobi%28a%2Cp%29%5Cmod%20p)
 .
-If it is equivalent then
+If the congruence relationship holds then
 ![latex](http://latex.codecogs.com/gif.latex?p)
 is probably prime.
-If it is not equivalent than
+If it does not than
 ![latex](http://latex.codecogs.com/gif.latex?p)
 is composite.
-The accuracy of the test increases as you try more different bases
+The accuracy of the test increases as you try several distinct bases
 ![latex](http://latex.codecogs.com/gif.latex?a)
 .
 If you check all bases from 1 to
 ![latex](http://latex.codecogs.com/gif.latex?p)
 that is all numbers in the range
 ![latex](http://latex.codecogs.com/gif.latex?(1,p))
-and the equivalence condition is true in every case then
+and the aforementioned congruence relation holds for every number then
 ![latex](http://latex.codecogs.com/gif.latex?p)
 is certainly prime.
-If the condition fails at least once then
+If the relation fails at least once then
 ![latex](http://latex.codecogs.com/gif.latex?p)
 is composite.